Mograsim-Team/Mograsim/docs/getting_started.md

 1. Expand the pseudo register group.
 It should contain the registers R0-R15 as well as the Q register.
-All of them should be 0, displayed as a bitstring (TODO: view in hex).
+All of them should be 0, displayed as a bitstring

-It is possible to change the register contents via this view by clicking on the old value and entering a new bitstring (TODO: a hex integer).
+It is possible to change the register contents via this view by clicking on the old value and entering a new bitstring.
 It is not recommended to use `Z` in these bitstrings.

 ### Debug view